Here are all the major road closures to know about in and around Luton this week

 The latest expected works list, with notes from National Highways, shows that two closures are due to start this week:

-M1, from 10pm May 11 to 5am May 12, slight delays (under 10 minutes): M1 both directions, junction 10 to junction 11 - hard shoulder closures due to communications works on behalf of Ringway.
+M1, from 10pm May 18 to 5am May 19, slight delays (under 10 minutes): M1 northbound,, junction 10 to junction 11 - lane closure for communications on behalf of National Highways.